 Whether you’re expat or local, or just visiting, one thing’s for sure: You haven’t fully experienced Singapore until you’ve tried ALL these essential Asian dishes!

 Is Singapore truly a food paradise?
-Ask anyone who lives here and (we can assure you) the answer would be a resounding ‘yes’.
-The city’s rep for being an incredibly diverse food haven is known far and wide, thanks to its multi-cultural people and allegiance to cheap as chips hawker fare.
+Ask anyone who lives here and (we can assure you) the answer would be a resounding ‘YES’.
+The city’s rep for being an incredibly diverse food haven is known far and wide, thanks to its multi-cultural people and allegiance to affordable hawker fare.
 To help you navigate your way through this food capital, we’ve come up with the 30 Asian dishes you absolutely, die-die must try in Singapore!

 Print out our list of must-eat dishes at the end of this article so you can tick them off as you feast.
 And while you’re at it, don’t miss our guide to how to order coffee and tea in Singapore like a local.
 Want even more authentic local experiences?
 Check out our guides to cultural activities and outings in Singapore for families and all the best museums for kids to teach them about local history!